-The view mode buttons allow you to quickly switch between a 3D and 2D view.
+The View Mode buttons allow you to quickly switch between a 3D and 2D view.
 With these view modes you can go from a virtual reality appearance (3D) to an orthographic map view (2D) and vice-versa in a single-click.
-The set view mode impacts how your data appears to you but also how you navigate around.
+The set view mode not only impacts how your data appears to you, but also how you navigate around.

-The illustration below shows a rock wall from the side (left) and from the top (middle).
-Both pictures are made in 3D view mode.
-The right picture shows the same location in the 2D view mode.
+The illustration below shows a rock wall from three different views.
+The left image is a side view of the rock wall and the middle image is from the top; both are in the 3D view mode.
+The picture on the right shows the same top down location but in the 2D view mode.

-The view modes are accessible in the ribbon through the Navigation tab.
+The view modes are accessible in the ribbon through the VIEW tab.

 The status bar (bottom right corner) has quick access buttons that allow you to change view mode without switching tabs.